Associate of Science Degree in Cybersecurity

 - A minimum GPA of 2.0 in all transferable coursework; Military students who have less than 12 semester hours of military experience must have a minimum GPA of 2.0 in all high school coursework.

-If you plan to transfer potential credit, please review our transfer policy.
+If you plan to transfer potential credit, please review our information for transfer students.

 Did you know, you could potentially take fewer classes and shorten time to graduation by passing a Trident Challenge Exam*?
 Undergraduate students can demonstrate their knowledge and, if successfully passed, earn credit toward their degree.
 Talk to your Student Success Advisor about this and other Prior Learning Assessment opportunities!

-*The ability to reduce time in school and/or reduce tuition varies by campus and depends on the number of Trident Challenge exams successfully passed.
-Trident Challenge exam credits are unlikely to transfer.
+*The ability to reduce time in school and/or reduce tuition towards the full cost of a degree depends on the number of Trident Challenge exams successfully passed.
+Trident Challenge exam credits are non-transferable.
 Not all programs are eligible for a reduction in time and money.
 Courses eligible are subject to change.
+Students should not rely on potential challenge exam savings or eligibility when making an enrollment decision.

 The following standard transfer policies apply: